AMWA-TV/info-004/docs/Example.md

 _nmos-query._tcp	PTR	qry-api-1._nmos-query._tcp
 ```

-Now we add a record that indicate specifically which server provides the NMOS services.
+Now we add a record that indicates specifically where to find the register and query APIs.
 In this case, it is `rds1.gplab.com`.

 ```
 ; NMOS RDS services
 reg-api-1._nmos-register._tcp.gplab.com.
+3600    IN SRV  10      10      80      rds1.gplab.com.
+qry-api-1._nmos-query._tcp.gplab.com.
 3600    IN SRV  10      10      80      rds1.gplab.com.
 ```

 We add a TXT record which provides information relevant to the IS-04 specification